invenia/blog/_posts/JuliaLangFeatures.md

  1
 ```

-And as discussed it is fully extensible.
+And, as discussed, it is fully extensible.

 ### Dynamic dispatch as fallback.

-All the traits discussed so far have been fully-static, and they compile-away.
+All the traits discussed so far have been fully-static, and they compile away.

 But we can also write runtime code, at a small runtime cost.
-The following makes a runtime call to `hasmethod` to lookup if the given type has a `iterate` method defined.
+The following makes a runtime call to `hasmethod` to lookup if the given type has an `iterate` method defined.
 (There are [plans](https://github.com/JuliaLang/julia/pull/32732) to make `hasmethod` compile time.
-But for now it can only be done at runtime)
+But for now it can only be done at runtime.)
 Similar code to this can be used to dispatch on the values of objects.

 ```julia